Response rate

 What it is

 Response rate is a measure of how well a cancer treatment works.
 It's calculated by looking at the number of patients whose cancer shrinks or disappears after treatment, compared to the total number of patients in the study.
-This rate can give doctors and researchers an idea of whether a treatment is effective and worth further testing.
+This can give doctors and researchers an idea of whether a treatment is effective and worth further investigation.

 How it works